 Tell them that you believe their story.
 Offer a calm and accepting response.
 Convey a sense of hope.
 Tell them that your feelings for them have not changed as a result of hearing this.

 Remain calm, attentive, and concerned

 Let them be in control and resist the urge to over-protect.
 Don’t tell others without asking first.

 Accept that you can’t fix it.
 Learn about the issue so you can better understand their experience.
 Recognize that healing will have it own pace.
 Learn about resources (crisis lines, assault centres, counselors) for your friend.

 Recognize and respect your own limits.
 Find a supportive person to talk to.
 Practice self-awareness.
 Accept that you can’t fix what happened.

-For more information or to access support for yourself, click here for resources from the Victoria Sexual Assault Centre or phone the crisis line at (250) 383-3232.
+For more information or to access support for yourself, get in touch with the Victoria Sexual Assault Centre by clicking here or calling (250) 383-3232.